spatie/laravel-translatable/README.md

 }
 ```

-The attribute accepts a variadic list of column names.
+The attribute accepts a variadic list of column names, so you can pass as many as you need.

 Alternatively, you can declare the translatable attributes via a public `$translatable` property: